 The SS Surfing has got turned the wrong way about in the river

 The Torre del Oro, or Gold Tower, with 12 sides on it, was one of a line of city fortifications built by the Almohads in about 1220, home to the huge chain that was strung across the river to the suburb of Triana when ships tried to come up the Guadalquivir with mischievous intent.

-Now it houses a very good maritime museum (if you care about that sort of thing) and a great view over the city.
+Now it houses a very good maritime museum and a great view over the city.